thanhcong0111/database_security/README.md

 ![image](https://github.com/user-attachments/assets/5f6538dc-d467-4cbd-8079-0e465e8a5283)

 - With a group lab, there will be more columns than in the former lab.
 It's also got access control, like in a in a personal lab, where the password column were hashed by *SHA1* and the salary and score columns was encrypted by *RSA*.
+Therefore, it need to build a *RSA* class to encrypt data before inserting to database.
 In addition, it allows a teacher to modify the information they hold.

 ![image](https://github.com/user-attachments/assets/eeeb37a1-384f-40b7-8ab4-13334a86ba91)